Thinking about choosing one of the cave hotels in Cappadocia for your stay? I can totally relate!

 Argos is also famous for the 1500-year-old Bezirhane room – a place where, in ancient times, oil was squeezed out of seeds.
 Bezirkhan has such incredible acoustics that it became a place for concerts.
 If you come to visit Cappadocia for one of the coolest and happiest festivals in Turkey Cappadox, you’ll be able to visit a festival concert that takes place in Bezirhane.

 Taşkonaklar Hotel is another property in Uchisar which also ranks high among the finest boutique cave hotels in Cappadocia.
 It was built on the site of ancient houses that have been meticulously restored.

 Taşkonaklar has impeccable décor, clean and comfortable rooms.
 It is the ideal choice for those looking for luxury at a reasonable price.

 This is one of the hotels where we stayed and which we absolutely loved.
-My favorite part was a jacuzzi on a mini terrace of our room and views of Pigeon Valley.
+My favorite part was the jacuzzi on a mini terrace of our room and the views of Pigeon Valley.